Program Overview

 Take all of the following Mandatory Courses:

-The course introduces the students to primary market research (the creation of new data specific to the marketer's problem) and details its process.
+The course introduces the students to secondary research and primary market research (the creation of new data specific to the marketer's problem) and details its process.
 The students will be managing a marketing research project for a client where they will create the marketing research objectives and design, develop a data collection instrument, perform advanced analysis on the data using industry-leading software, and report the research results.

 COMM-6019Advanced Professional Communication3